-The Wilderness has been a part of Ockendon for at least 400 years.
+The Wilderness has been a part of Ockendon (in Thurrock) for hundreds of years.

-It is home to many varieties of trees, plants, and wildlife, including mature elms, and at least 8 bat species, some of which are rare.
+It is home to many varieties of trees, plants, and wildlife, including mature elms, and at least 7-8 bat species, some of which are rare.
+There are also many ancient woodland indicator species at The Wilderness, including Spindle, Bluebells, Lime, Red Campion.

 It is now under threat from the proposed Lower Thames Crossing.